space-wizards/docs/src/en/space-station-14/combat/proposals/gun-overhaul.md

 - Entire laser guns can no longer be placed in rechargers, power cells need to be stripped to be recharged/replaced.

-- Double the fire rate and halve the damage of laser rifles to improve their suppression ability.
+- Double the fire rate and capacity and halve the damage of laser rifles to improve their suppression ability.

-- Change the laser rifle's firing sound, and the beam colour to green.